microsoft/vscode-docs/docs/getstarted/settings.md

 // Emmet

   // When enabled, emmet abbreviations are expanded when pressing TAB.
+Not applicable when emmet.useNewemmet is set to true.
   "emmet.triggerExpansionOnTab": true,

   // Preferences used to modify behavior of some actions and resolvers of Emmet.
+Not applicable when emmet.useNewemmet is set to true.
   "emmet.preferences": {},

   // Define profile for specified syntax or use your own profile with specific rules.